supertray/website/src/content/home/en.md

     paragraph: Supertray offers revision-proof versioning and archiving, ensuring compliance with all regulations.
     icon: version
   - headline: Workflows
-    paragraph: Supertray offers an open API and integrates with other software to ensure smooth data exchange.
+    paragraph: Customizable workflows help to establish standard processes for working with documents in your organization.
     icon: flow
   - headline: Design-Driven
-    paragraph: Developed with design in mind, Supertray has an intuitive user interface that provides a pleasant working environment.
+    paragraph: Developed with design in mind, Supertray has an intuitive user interface to provide an enjoyable working environment.
     icon: window
 ---